mulllhausen/dynamic-dns/README.md

 ===========

-these scripts resolve a domain name to a changing ip address without the need to pay for a similar service. you will need a web-accessible website to store the ip address and act as intermediary.
+these scripts resolve a domain name to a changing ip address without the need to pay for a similar service. you will need a web-accessible website with a domain name or fixed ip to store the server's ip address and act as intermediary.

 an example use-case might be to access ssh on your home-pc while at work. if your isp has allocated a static ip to your home network then you will not need